jasonbayton/11ty/_src/android/android-14-minimum-sdk.md

 ## Do my enterprise apps have to target API level 34 (14)?

-No. It's certainly better to ensure apps are targeting the latest API level where possible, but as long as applications target an API level of 23 (Android 6.0) or higher, apps will continue to be able to install without issue in Android 14.
+No. It's certainly better to ensure apps are targeting the latest API level where possible, but as long as applications target an API level of 23 (Android 6.0) or higher for Android 14, and 24 (Android 7.0) or higher in Android 15, apps will continue to be able to install without issue.

 <div class="callout">